History of Hofstra University in Timeline

 February 2011: Charles Jenkins Leading Scorer

-February 26, 2011: Retirement of Charles Jenkins' Jersey
+February 26, 2011: Charles Jenkins' Jersey Number Retired

 October 2011: Hofstra Chosen for 2012 Presidential Debate

-October 16, 2012: Hofstra Hosts 2012 Presidential Debate
+October 16, 2012: Hofstra Hosted 2012 Presidential Debate

 2012: Establishment of New Schools

-In 2012, Hofstra established its school of engineering and applied science and its school of health sciences and human services.
+In 2012, Hofstra established its school of engineering and applied science, and its school of health sciences and human services.

 2015: Medical School Building Completed

-September 26, 2016: Hofstra Hosts 2016 Presidential Debate
+September 26, 2016: Hofstra Hosted 2016 Presidential Debate

 On September 26, 2016, Hofstra University hosted the first 2016 presidential debate between Donald Trump and Hillary Clinton.

-August 2017: Zucker School of Medicine Renaming
+August 2017: Medical School Renamed

 In August 2017, the Hofstra Northwell School of Medicine was renamed the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell after a $61 million donation.

-2020: Rankings by U.S. News & World Report
+2020: Hofstra Ranked by U.S. News & World Report

 2023: Admissions Statistics for Entering Cohort